anavsingh99/discord-bot/README.md

 pip install discord.py
 pip install python-dotenv
 ```
 Add DISCORD_TOKEN and API_TOKEN to your .env file in the folder.
-The tokens should be sent to you on Discord by the creators of Bikini Bot-tom.
+The tokens should be sent to you by the creators of Bikini Bot-tom.

 ## General